-Now, on the upper right side of the QPC, the outermost $e/3$ mode is biased while the inner $2e/3$ mode is grounded, and therefore the two modes will equilibrate through tunnelling processes, which would also create excitations in the neutral mode.
-If there were $N$ quasiparticles in $\phi_{1}$, then after equilibriation with $\phi_{c}$ there would be $N/3$ quasiparticles left in both charged modes and $2N/3$ neutral excitations in the upstream neutral mode.
-These neutral excitations would move to the lower right side of the QPC and decay into quasiparticle-quasihole pairs in the charge modes.
+Now, on the upper right-hand side of the QPC, the outermost $e/3$ mode is biased while the inner $2e/3$ mode is grounded, and therefore the two modes will equilibrate through tunneling processes, which would also create excitations in the neutral mode.
+If there were $N$ quasiparticles in $\phi_{1}$, then after equilibration with $\phi_{c}$ there would be $N/3$ quasiparticles left in both charged modes and $2N/3$ neutral excitations in the upstream neutral mode.
+These neutral excitations would move to the lower right-hand side of the QPC and decay into quasiparticle-quasihole pairs in the charge modes.
 This generates stochastic noise in the charged modes because each decay process can randomly generate either a quasiparticle (quasihole) in the outermost (inner) mode or vice versa.
 This decay process would lead to a stochastic tunneling of $N/3$ electronic excitations into $\phi_{c}$, which eventually reach the drain D1.
-Similarly, on the lower left side of the QPC, a biased $2e/3$ mode flows in parallel to an unbiased $e/3$ mode.
-Their mutual equilibriation would again generate $2N/3$ neutral excitations.
-These decay on the upper left side of the QPC and generate $2N/3$ excitations in the $\phi_{1}$ mode entering the drain D1.
+Similarly, on the lower left-hand side of the QPC, a biased $2e/3$ mode flows in parallel to an unbiased $e/3$ mode.
+Their mutual equilibration would again generate $2N/3$ neutral excitations.
+These decay on the upper left-hand side of the QPC and generate $2N/3$ excitations in the $\phi_{1}$ mode entering the drain D1.